anasedova/ACTC/README.md

 This repository contains code used in our paper: </br>
-"ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion" to be published at ACL 2023 🎉 </br>
+"ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion" to be presented at ACL 2023 🎉 </br>
 by Anastasiia Sedova and Benjamin Roth.

 For any questions please [get in touch](mailto:anastasiia.sedova@univie.ac.at).